MQdtc/computationalphysics_N2014301510099/README.md

 ----------

 **Breif Introduction  （简介）：**
+---
-This is the repository for Computational Physics course by Prof. Cai from Wuhan University in the autumn semester of 2016.I will publish my homework here as well as some skills during
+This is the repository for Computational Physics course by Prof. Cai from Wuhan University in the autumn semester of 2016.
+I will publish some codes based on Python language to slove or explore some practical problems.
+Pointing out my mistakes will be grateful.Please contact me at mqdtcfeifei@gmail.com

 ----------

 **Homework List   (作业列表)：**